colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 Say you're the author of a package ``foo``, and it has a header meant to be included like ``#include <foo/foo.hpp>``.
 Instead of installing the header to ``<prefix>/include/foo/foo.hpp``, install it to ``<prefix>/include/foo/foo/foo.hpp``.

-Say the source of ``foo`` has the directory structure ``include/foo/foo.hpp``.
+Here's an example.
-It can install its headers to a unique directory by following:
+If your package ``foo`` has the directory structure ``include/foo/foo.hpp``, then in CMake it can install its headers to a unique directory with this:

 .. code-block:: CMake

   install(DIRECTORY include/ DESTINATION include/${PROJECT_NAME})

-All targets in the project should export the unique include directory too.
+All exported targets in your project should export the unique include directory too.

 .. code-block:: CMake